Colusa supes ask for local control of reopening

-The Colusa County Board of Supervisors on Tuesday approved sending a letter to several state officials expressing their concerns about the “challenges associated in working with the metrics outlined in the recently released ‘Blueprint for a Safer Economy’ upon rural counties” such as Colusa.
+The Colusa County Board of Supervisors last week approved sending a letter to several state officials expressing their concerns about the “challenges associated in working with the metrics outlined in the recently released ‘Blueprint for a Safer Economy’ upon rural counties” such as Colusa.

 “We are, once again, respectfully requesting local control over COVID-19 response, recovery and reopening as the Blueprint’s one-size fits all approach is not a workable system for Colusa County,” said Denise Carter, Colusa County Board of Supervisors chairperson.

-In the letter addressed to Gov. Gavin Newsom, acting state Public Health Officer Erica Pan and Health and Human Services Agency Secretary Mark Ghaly, Carter said the blueprint does not reflect the realities of rural communities and their economies, making it “nearly impossible to move forward within the state’s established structure for COVID-19 response and recovery.”
+In the letter addressed to Governor Gavin Newsom, Acting State Public Health Officer Erica Pan and Health and Human Services Agency Secretary Mark Ghaly, Carter said the blueprint does not reflect the realities of rural communities and their economies, making it “nearly impossible to move forward within the state’s established structure for COVID-19 response and recovery.”

+Carter said the most recent change of the metrics was done without input from rural county Public Health Directors and Officers and does not take into account the unique character and demographics of rural communities in Colusa County as compared to much larger areas such as Los Angeles and San Francisco.

+“In fact, the Governor’s new tiered approach makes it very difficult for small rural counties to move from what is described as Widespread to Substantial, and creates unrealistic obstacles to reopening County businesses and getting our kids back to school,” said Carter.

 The blueprint, announced by Newsom Aug.
-28, is a statewide plan to continue mitigating the COVID-19 pandemic into the future, which imposes risk-based criteria on COVID-19 guidelines to determine how long they are in effect and places each county into one of four colored tiers based on the extent of the spread of the virus within that community.
-The tiers indicate how sectors are allowed to operate and what guidelines they must follow.
+28, is a statewide plan to continue mitigating the COVID-19 pandemic into the future that imposes risk-based criteria on COVID-19 guidelines to determine how long they are in effect and places each county into one of four colored tiers based on extent of the spread of the virus within that community.
+These tiers indicate how sectors are allowed to operate and what guidelines they must follow.

 “This Blueprint is statewide, stringent and slow,” said Newsom.
 “We have made notable progress over recent weeks, but the disease is still too widespread across the state.
 COVID-19 will be with us for a long time and we all need to adapt.
 We need to live differently.
 And we need to minimize exposure for our health, for our families and for our communities.”